Landed Cost: Landed Cost Formula & Calculators

 - It starts with determining the essential components that make up the Total Landed Cost.

-- It includes cost price of the product paid to the supplier, freight costs.
+- It includes the cost price of the product paid to the supplier and freight costs.

-- If the shipment is imported overseas then custom duties and currency factor.
+- If the shipment is imported overseas then customs duties and currency factors.

-Another factor that causes trouble in calculating Landed Cost is the time difference in receiving the shipment and the bill related to additional expenses.
+Another factor that causes trouble in calculating Landed Cost is the time difference between receiving the shipment and the bill related to additional expenses.

 Once, you have the data to start with, you can construct your formula for calculating the Landed cost.